 Grant Thornton International Ltd has taken steps to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

 In accordance with Section 54, Part 6 of the Modern Slavery Act 2015, this statement sets out the steps that Grant Thornton International Ltd (GTIL) has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is in respect of GTIL’s financial year ended 31 December 2018.

 The Modern Slavery Act 2015 requires commercial organisations supplying goods or services with a turnover of more than £36 million to prepare and publish an annual 'Slavery and human trafficking statement'.
 The statement must set out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.